 - Winter: November 7, 2023

 - Spring: February 6, 2024

 Students applying for a Graduate Research Grant must submit the following documents:

 - 3-4 page research proposal outlining your research question, methods, qualifications, and overall rationale behind the project.
 Students are encouraged to familiarize themselves with the Institute’s research priorities and articulate how their work aligns with or contributes to one or more of these priority areas.

 - Current CV.

 - Detailed budget.
 For budgeting guidelines and restrictions please see effective budgeting.

 - Faculty letter of recommendation.
 The letter should be from a faculty member at Notre Dame who is familiar with the student’s academic work and the details of the specific research project being proposed.
 An effective faculty letter will explicitly reflect upon the importance and viability of the research project.
 Faculty letters that do not evince a familiarity with the student’s proposal will greatly disadvantage the student’s chances for receiving funding from the Institute.
-Faculty will be prompted to submit their letters after the student application has been submitted, but may send it directly to Anna Dolezal, student programs assistant manager, if they prefer.
+Faculty will be prompted to submit their letters after the student application has been submitted, but may send it directly to Anna Dolezal, Student Programs Assistant Director, if they prefer.

 Award Expectations and Requirements